AMBarbosa/ecotrends/README.md

 ```

 You can see there are several occurrence points with spatial uncertainty
-larger than the pixel size, so it might be a good idea to **coarsen the
+larger than our pixel size, so it might be a good idea to **coarsen the
 spatial resolution** of the variable layers:

 ``` r